-Summary information relating to contracts entered into with an estimated expenditure which exceeds the compulsory tender thresholds pursuant to Section 186 of the Local Government Act 1989 will be published on Latrobe City Council's external website.
+Summary information relating to contracts entered into with an estimated expenditure which exceeds the tender thresholds set by Council and specified in this Policy will be published on Latrobe City Council's external website.

 2.1.9 Non-Compliance

 Non-compliance to the Procurement Policy or the Procurement Operational Policy will be recorded and actions will be taken as per the procedures detailed in the Procurement Operational Policy.